Full list of articles and presentations

 Tom Zubrycki is one of Australia’s finest documentary filmmakers.
 With his lucky thirteenth film, Vietnam Symphony (2005) soon be released, he reflects on his twenty-five years in the game.’A passion for social justice has always been my main motivation,’ says Tom Zubrycki.
 Over his four-decade career, Zubrycki has tackled contentious social and political issues in more than a dozen documentaries.
 ‘But I’m also inspired to tell stories about ordinary Australians – stories that have been traditionally ignored by the mainstream media, and that need to be told…

-Article by Tom Zubrycki – Realtime magazine 2004
+Article by Tom Zubrycki about the state of documentary – Realtime magazine 2004

 There’s always been a tradition of new documentaries being screened at Parliament House, Canberra.
 So it came as a surprise that Joint House leader Mr Wedgwood acting on the advice of the Speaker Neil Andrew rejected my film Molly & Mobarak.
 Wedgwood’s letter (leaked to the Canberra Times) stated several reasons, including that “this film promotes the theme of widespread opposition to government policy and might cause offence to a significant part of the Australian community.”
 The ban was outrageous and it was subsequently overturned in 48 hours…

-Ahead of history – the documentary filmmaker in the age of extreme – Wollongong 2000
+Ahead of history – the documentary filmmaker in the age of extremes – Wollongong 2000

 Address by Tom Zubrycki for the 2000 NSW Premier’s History Awards Address.
 Delivered at the Wollongong Art Gallery on November 17, 2000